ON Semiconductor (ON) Q3 2017 Results - Earnings Call Transcript

 Christopher Brett Danely - Citigroup Global Markets, Inc.

 And so, you said they went up a little bit.
 Did they go up by a day?
 Two days?
 A week?
-A week day?
+A weekday?
 How much did they go up?

 Keith D. Jackson - ON Semiconductor Corp.